nprezant/laurenzitney.com/content/posts/sad-in-the-bread-aisle.rst

 +++
-title = "Sad in the Bread Aisle: What the Grocery Store Experience Can Tell Us About Living During This Era of Human Civilization" date = 2023-07-02 draft = false tags = ['civilization', 'society and culture', 'society', 'community', 'philosophy']
+title = "Sad in the Bread Aisle" subtitle = "What the Grocery Store Experience Can Tell Us About Living During This Era of Human Civilization" date = 2023-07-02 draft = false tags = ['civilization', 'society and culture', 'society', 'community', 'philosophy']